 NB: chronic serous otitis media is not the same as chronic suppurative otitis media.
-The former may be defined as a middle ear effusion, without perforation, persisting for more than 1-3 months, depending on the author.
+The former may be defined as a middle ear effusion, without perforation, persisting for more than 1-3 months.

 - Do not swab the ear in primary care, as the clinical utility of this is uncertain.

 - An audiogram will normally show conductive hearing loss.
-One study found that the severity of hearing loss is associated with the size of the perforation.
 Mixed hearing loss may suggest more extensive disease and possible complications.

 - Imaging studies may be useful:

 - CT scanning for failed treatment may show occult cholesteatoma, foreign body or malignancy.
 It may be particularly helpful pre-operatively.

 - A fine-cut CT scan can reveal bone erosion from cholesteatoma, ossicular erosion, involvement of petrous apex and subperiosteal abscess.